Nutrition at Peak Performance

 We take curcumin for its numerous health benefits, but how do we get the most out of our curcumin products?

 Protein shakes have been the craze for decades.
-We all have a shaker or two in our cupboards, but how exactly are we getting the protein from the shake, into our muscles?
+We all have a shaker or two in our cupboards, but how exactly are we getting the protein from the shake and into our muscles?

 It really boils down to how bioavailable these nutrients are to our bodies, and how bioavailable our body narrows down to absorption.

-Once we consume a superfood or supplement, it is broken down into smaller building blocks… The digested building blocks re moved down our intestines and then absorbed into the bloodstream.
+Once we consume a superfood or supplement, it is broken down into smaller building block.
+The digested building blocks move down our intestines and then are absorbed into the bloodstream.

 90% of our body’s absorption occurs in the small intestine.
 This is where carrier molecules (think delivery trucks taking foods to loading docks) transport various nutrients into our bloodstream which is then delivered to cells, tissues, muscles, and organs in our body.

 If 90% of the nutrients are absorbed in this key area, it is vital for our absorption aka our body’s bioavailability to be at its best.